Question: What is the significance of the flintlock pistol the Elder Predator gives Danny Glover?

 Question: At the end, what does the date and the name on the gun mean?
 Any significance?
 Other then that they have been hunting before, I wanna know who that person is, the name on the gun.

-Answer: The person is not relevant.
+Answer: The person was a pirate who the same predator fought along time ago.
 The antique gun is proof that the Predators have been visiting earth for a long time.